-When "Cred1" is selected in [Operating system credential], the user name and password are automatically populated from the credential.
+If you select the credential saved in "J.1 Creating a Credential" in [Operating system credential], the user name and password will be automatically populated.

-Appendix I WebAdmin Disallow User Inputs Containing Hazardous Characters
+Appendix K WebAdmin Disallow User Inputs Containing Hazardous Characters

 WebAdmin considers the following as hazardous characters, which are not allowed in user inputs.